mathieuaubry/paintingTo3D/README.md

 Alternatively, you can download our pre-computed discriminative elements (see DOWNLOAD THE DATA section).

 4. [demoAlignPainting.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoAlignPaintings.m) is a script that uses the discriminative elements to recover the camera parameters corresponding to the viewpoint of the painting.

+### ACKNOWLEDGMENTS:

+The functions features.cc and bboverlap.m have been adapted from Ross Girshick's and Pedro Felzenswalb's implementation available at https://github.com/rbgirshick/voc-dpm